saasmech/shotbro/README.md

 Sick of out of date screenshots in support sites and websites.

-Generate them automatically using PlayWright and ShotBro!
+Generate them automatically using PlayWright and Shot Bro!

 ## Getting Started